-With the Cognos Dashboard Embedded service, you can use the dashboard editor tool to create an analytics dashboard to find, explore, and share insights in your data.
-See Analytics dashboard.
+With the Cognos Dashboard Embedded service, you can use the dashboard editor tool to create a dashboard to find, explore, and share insights in your data.
+See Cognos dashboards.

 With the IBM Watson Machine Learning service, you can build sophisticated analytical models using your own data, and deploy the models for use in applications.
 Machine Learning provides the model builder, Flow Editor, and Experiment Builder tools.
 If you don’t add the Machine Learning service before you start using the model builder, Flow Editor, or the Experiment Builder, you are prompted to specify your existing service or buy the IBM Watson Machine Learning.
 See Machine Learning.